Receive Savings of up to 15% off the cruise rate on select M/V Evolution October, November & December Departures!

 All cabins come with private bathrooms, hot showers and air conditioning, and during landings your quarters will be cleaned twice daily.
 Your galley and dining staff will turn out quality meals using both local and international cuisine.
 Your vessel is stocked with “food for thought” as well—a library containing a wealth of information on the natural history of the Galápagos plus an entertainment centre complete with DVDs or videos.
 All our yachts, including sailing vessels, are equipped with engines to cover the distances of your itinerary expeditiously.
 This is your vacation and time to relax; all boats have plenty of areas to lounge in the sun or shade, and the bar is always open for refreshments.
 Sea kayaks are available for some additional fun and we carry snorkelling gear for all.

-Your Galapagos Cruise include: Accommodation in selected cabin, all meals and non alcoholic beverages, Island sightseeing, Naturalist guides and lecture services in English, Snorkelling gear, wetsuits, sea kayaks, shared transfers in the islands.
+Your Galapagos Cruise include: Accommodation in selected cabin, all meals and non alcoholic beverages, Island sightseeing, Naturalist guides and lecture services in English, Snorkelling gear, wetsuits, sea kayaks and shared transfers in the islands.

 Please remember that the exact route and program may vary according to weather and ocean conditions and the wildlife we encounter.